 "John Hattie has devoted his life to helping children learn—and enjoy learning.
 This book is chock full of great ideas for how parents can help their children become eager and effective learners."

-Carol Dweck, Lewis & Virginia Eaton Professor of Psychology, Stanford University, US
+Carol Dweck, author of ‘Mindset’ and Lewis & Virginia Eaton Professor of Psychology, Stanford University, US

 "A provocative new look at how parents can best support their children’s learning underpinned by both in depth research evidence and hands on parenting.
 From the man who used mass research to show teachers how to get the best out of their teaching and his schoolteacher son, an irresistible combination and a fascinating insight for parents."